ayantika-khanra/ayantika-khanra.github.io/content/project/instacart_dataset_EDA/index.md

 #### 4.5 Variation of order volume throughout the year
 The dataset does not provide exact calendar dates, but it does record the number of days since each customer’s previous order.
-By cumulatively summing these values within each user’s history, we can approximate a “pseudo-date” for each order:
+By cumulatively summing these values within each user’s history, I can approximate a “pseudo-date” for each order:

 $\text{rolling\_days}_n = \sum_{i=1}^{n} \text{days\_since\_prior\_order}_i $